What you get out of this

 The answer is all of them.
 Shopify is typically thought of as a platform for small- to medium-sized businesses (SMBs) and direct-to-consumer (DTC) businesses.
 That’s true, but billion-dollar and Fortune 500 companies are on there too.
 And it’s used by both strictly ecommerce brands and brands selling through ecommerce and brick and mortar.

-Businesses of any size can use Shopify, from just-starting-out independent stores to global enterprises.
+Companies of any size can use Shopify, from just-starting-out small businesses to global enterprises.

 As for product categories, pretty much anything physical has the potential to sell on Shopify.
 The team at Shopgram crawled 700k+ Shopify sites and found the top categories to be, in order: clothing, jewelry, home & garden, fashion accessories, and health & beauty.
 Shopify themselves provided a list of trending products to sell in 2022.
 The top ten are: toys, shoes, pens & pencils, decorative bottles, drills, cutters, GPS systems, bras, car parts, and office chairs.